jackgene/presentation-service-scala/README.md

+# Presentation Service

-# What Does it Mean for a Language to be Strongly Typed?
+What Does it Mean for a Language to be Strongly Typed?